-The $300 million OKANA Resort, which is expected to be complete in 2024, will offer a riverfront hotel, spa, outdoor adventure lagoon, amphitheater, indoor waterpark, restaurants, Native American marketplace and retail outlets.
+The $400 million OKANA Resort, which is expected to be complete in early 2025, will offer a riverfront hotel, spa, outdoor adventure lagoon, amphitheater, indoor waterpark, restaurants, Native American marketplace and retail outlets.
 The development will connect with the heart of the city and boathouse district.

 OKANA’s economic impact will be significant — it’s projected at $97 million in year one, with 10-year estimates looking to exceed $1 billion.
 Full-time employment will start at 400 people, expanding to 700-800 over the first few years.

-Outside of OKANA, tribes are very active and impactful in other areas throughout Oklahoma City.
+Outside of OKANA, FAM and the Horizons District, tribes are very active and impactful in other areas throughout Oklahoma City.
 From the investment in the horse industry through Remington Park, plus generous donations to organizations across the spectrum, tribal collaboration with cities continues to flourish.

 In September 2021, leaders from Citizen Potawatomi Nation and the City of Shawnee announced a historic cooperation agreement.
 Shawnee Aligned is an initiative in which tribal and city governments pledged to work together to improve the community.
 As Citizen Potawatomi Nation Chairman John “Rocky” Barrett noted, “they are the best city government that we’ve worked with for decades.”